whitcr/yuriibondar-site/README.md

 Site for Web developer
 Yurij Bondar

-1. Goal: site-business card of programmer Yuriy Bondar: to develop a one-page site of programmer Yuriy Bondar.
+1.Goal: site-business card of programmer Yuriy Bondar: to develop a one-page site of programmer Yuriy Bondar.
 This site should motivate visitors to choose Yuriy as a professional and use his skills and services.

 2.Functional requirements:
 learn about the skills of a programmer